bgoonz/docs-collection/github/rest/guides/best-practices-for-integrators.md

 ---
 title: Best practices for integrators
-intro: 'Build an app that reliably interacts with the {% data variables.product.prodname_dotcom %} API and provides the best experience for your users.'
+intro: "Build an app that reliably interacts with the {% data variables.product.prodname_dotcom %} API and provides the best experience for your users."
 redirect_from:
   - /guides/best-practices-for-integrators/
   - /v3/guides/best-practices-for-integrators
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 shortTitle: Integrator best practices
 ---

 Interested in integrating with the GitHub platform?
 [You're in good company](https://github.com/integrations).
-This guide will help you build an app that provides the best experience for your users *and* ensure that it's reliably interacting with the API.
+This guide will help you build an app that provides the best experience for your users _and_ ensure that it's reliably interacting with the API.

 ## Secure payloads delivered from GitHub

 It's very important that you secure [the payloads sent from GitHub][event-types].
-Although no personal information (like passwords) is ever transmitted in a payload, leaking *any* information is not good.
+Although no personal information (like passwords) is ever transmitted in a payload, leaking _any_ information is not good.
 Some information that might be sensitive include committer email address or the names of private repositories.

 There are several steps you can take to secure receipt of payloads delivered by GitHub:

 1. Ensure that your receiving server is on an HTTPS connection.
 By default, GitHub will verify SSL certificates when delivering payloads.{% ifversion fpt %}
 1. You can add [the IP address we use when delivering hooks](/github/authenticating-to-github/about-githubs-ip-addresses) to your server's allow list.
 To ensure that you're always checking the right IP address, you can [use the `/meta` endpoint](/rest/reference/meta#meta) to find the address we use.{% endif %}
 1. Provide [a secret token](/webhooks/securing/) to ensure payloads are definitely coming from GitHub.
 By enforcing a secret token, you're ensuring that any data received by your server is absolutely coming from GitHub.
-Ideally, you should provide a different secret token *per user* of your service.
+Ideally, you should provide a different secret token _per user_ of your service.
 That way, if one token is compromised, no other user would be affected.

 ## Favor asynchronous work over synchronous